portworx/px-docs/maintain/going-production.md

 ### Data Protection for Containers

 * Snapshots - Follow DR best practices and ensure volume snapshots are scheduled for instantaneous recovery in the case of app failures.
 Visit the [DR best practices](dr-best-practices.html) page for more information.
+  Here is more information on how to setup [snapshots](https://docs.portworx.com/manage/snapshots.html) in PX-Enterprise.

 * Cloudsnaps - Follow [DR best practices](dr-best-practices.html) and setup a periodic cloudsnaps so in case of a disaster, Portworx volumes can be restored from an offsite backup

 ### Alerts and Monitoring for Production

+Portworx recommends setting up monitoring with Prometheus and AlertsManager to ensure monitoring of the data services infrastructure for your containers

+While Prometheus can be deployed as a container within the container orchestrator, many of Portworx's production customers deploy Prometheus in a separate cluster that is dedicated for managing and monitoring their large scale container orchestrator infrastructure.

   * Here is how Prometheus can be setup to monitor Portworx [Prometheus] (monitoring/prometheus/index.html)
   * Configure Grafana via this [template](monitoring/grafana/index.html)